 - 1/4 cup dry white wine

 - 4 tablespoons sea salt

-- 2 tablespoons extra-virgin olive oil -- plus 1 teaspoon for grilling
+- 2 tablespoons extra-virgin olive oil

 - To make the sauce, place approximately 4 tablespoons of the compound butter in a small, non-reactive skillet over medium heat.
 Once the butter starts to bubble, whisk in the wine to create a simple sauce.
 Taste, and add more wine or compound butter, as desired.
 Remove from heat and set aside while preparing the salmon.

 For the Salmon:

 - Heat the grill to 400°F. While the grill is heating, mix 4 cups of water with 4 tablespoons sea salt and stir to dissolve salt.
 Place salmon in the brine in a container just big enough to allow the brine to cover the salmon in a single layer (don't stack the salmon)--brine for 10 minutes.

 - (If not using the brine, salmon with salt and pepper then drizzle with olive oil.)

 - Once the grill reaches temperature, reduce heat and oil grates where salmon will rest or use sliced lemon under salmon to protect it from sticking.
 Remove the salmon from the brine and dry with paper towels.
 Brush with olive oil on both sides.
 Place the salmon on the grill over med-high heat (about 375°F), skin-side up.
 Cook for 4 minutes and gently turn over to finish cooking skin-side down, about 6 more minutes.